hardin47/website/Math150/Notes/05-log.md

 * independent trials
 * success / failure
-* probability of success is constant for a particular $X$.
+* probability of success is constant for a particular $X.$
 * $E[Y|x] = p(x)$ is given by the logistic function